chianxintong/BT4012-Group-16/README.md

 - **BERT-base** achieved the best overall balance of **PR-AUC, F1-score, and recall**, making it the strongest standalone detector.
 - **DistilBERT** delivered competitive performance with roughly half of BERT’s computational cost.
 - **RoBERTa-base** performed well but slightly below BERT in PR-AUC and recall.
-- Among classical models, **LightGBM** performed strongly when trained on engineered features and BERT embeddings.
+- Among the baseline classical models, **LightGBM** performed strongly and when trained on engineered features and pre-trained BERT text embeddings.
-- A **stacked ensemble** of LightGBM + Random Forest + MLP achieved the **highest recall** across all classical models, though at the cost of lower precision.
+- A **stacked ensemble** of LightGBM + Random Forest + MLP with Logistic Regression as the meta-classifier achieved the **highest recall** across all classical models, though at the cost of lower precision.

 ### **Fraud-Related Patterns**
 Across EDA, engineered features, and transformer embeddings, fraudulent postings consistently showed: